otrv4/otrv4/otrv4.md

 ```
 START

   This is the initial state before an OTR conversation starts.
-For the
+The only way to
-  participant, the only way to enter this state is for the participant to
+  enter this state is for the participant to explicitly request it via some UI
-  explicitly request it via some UI operation.
-Messages sent in this state are
+  operation.
+Messages sent in this state are plaintext messages.
+If a TLV type 1
-  plaintext messages.
-If a TLV type 1 (Disconnected) message is sent in any of
+  (Disconnected) message is sent in any of the other states, transition to this
-  the other states, transition to this state.
-Note that this transition only
+  state.
+Note that this transition only happens when TLV type 1 message is sent,
-  happens when TLV type 1 message is sent, not when it is received.
+  not when it is received.

 WAITING_AUTH_R